Skip to main content

 How E2EE Works

-• E2EE is applied at the room level, where a single shared key encrypts and decrypts all media tracks during a session.
+• E2EE is applied at the session level, where in Shared Key mode, a single key encrypts and decrypts all media tracks for every participant, while in Per-Participant Keys mode, each participant is assigned a unique key to encrypt their individual media streams separately.

 • Participants without the key cannot access the media.